EHDD/epic-documentation/users-guide/carbon-reduction-measures/embodied-carbon.md

 ### Concrete specification

 The specification of concrete with lower embodied carbon emissions.
-These values directly correspond with the 2021 CLF values for "baseline," "typical," and “achievable,” 3-4 kSI concrete, and a description of one potential way of achieving each specification level are given as follows:
+These values directly correspond with the 2021 CLF values for "baseline," "typical," and “achievable” 3-4 kSI concrete, and a description of one potential way of achieving each specification level are given as follows:

 * **Conservative.** Typical concrete mix, no effort made to lower carbon emissions.&#x20;
 * **Best practices.** Concrete with 30-50% replacement of cement by supplementary cementitious materials (SCM) and careful sizing of concrete structural elements to reduce overspecification.